NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: Conclusions

 \section{Conclusions}

-In this work, we have presented Neural Architecture Search for Hardware COnstrained Early Exit Neural Networks (NACHOS), the first NAS framework for the design of optimal EENNs satisfying a constraint on the number of Multiply and Accumulate (MAC) operations performed by the EENNs at inference time.
+In this work, we have presented Neural Architecture Search for Hardware Constrained Early Exit Neural Networks (NACHOS), the first NAS framework for the design of optimal EENNs satisfying a constraint on the number of Multiply and Accumulate (MAC) operations performed by the EENNs at inference time.
 The results show that NACHOS is able to select a set of Pareto Optimal Solutions competitive with the other state-of-the-art EENNs.
 Additionally, we investigated the effectiveness of the novel regularizations introduced in the training of the EENNs proposed in NACHOS.
 Future works will examine different OFAs, early-exit schemes, optimization techniques, application scenarios, and the combination of NACHOS with other AutoML techniques.
+In particular, we stress that one limitation of the current research is that it primarily focuses on mobile devices, optimizing neural networks with constraints in the range of millions of parameters and MACs.
+Future research directions could focus on further optimization of neural networks by incorporating hardware accelerator architectures and compiler mappings directly into the design space.
+This could lead to the development of models that are efficient enough to be deployed on MCUs and in general to scenarios with very severe constraints.